Thank you!

 Some or all of the meta-data for each mobile application Threat-Event and Threat-Score can be consumed in React Native Apps at the discretion of the mobile developer and used, in combination with other mobile application data, to adapt the business logic or user experience when one or more attacks or threats are present.

 Conditional Enforcement is an extension to Appdome’s mobile application Threat-Event framework.
-By using conditional enforcement, developers can control when Appdome enforcement of each mobile application protection takes place or invoke backup, failsafe, enforcement to any in-app enforcement used by the mobile developer.
+By using conditional enforcement, developers can control when Appdome enforcement of each mobile application protection takes place or invoke backup, failsafe, and enforcement to any in-app enforcement used by the mobile developer.

 After you have implemented the required Threat-Event code in your React Native Apps, you can confirm that your Threat-Event implementation(s) is properly recognized by the Appdome protections in the React Native Apps.
 To do that, review the Certified Secure™ DevSecOps certificate for your build on Appdome.